 In case you want to buy the latest flagship phone from a particular brand, then just wait until they release a new one.
 The price of the previous flagship will definitely go down and you’ll be able to save money.

-Refurbished items are actually good as new since they went through the quality control team of the manufacturer.
-Refurbished items are also priced lower compared to their brand new, non-refurb counterpart.
+Refurbished items are actually as good as new since they went through the quality control team of the manufacturer.
+Refurbished items are also priced lower compared to their brand-new, non-refurb counterpart.

 However, be aware that not all refurbished items are refurbished by the manufacturers themselves.
 Some items are being refurbished by third-party sellers.
 So to be sure, buy directly from the manufacturer.